peterkapena/globetalk-back/README.md

 `npm install`  to install the packages.

+`npm run compile` on a separate terminal to compile the ts onto js.

-`npm start` to run the application
+`npm start` to run the application.

 ## Requirements
 `node` version 20